Kansas Marijuana Laws

 For quantities between 25 and 450 grams, the prison term is between 46 and 83 months, and a fine of $300,000 is possible.
 When the amount sold is between 450 grams and 30 kilograms, the prison sentence increases to between 92 and 144 months, and the top fine is $500,000.
 Finally, anything more than 30 kilograms is punishable by between 138 to 204 months in prison, plus $500,000 in fines.

-Sale or distribution within 1,000 feet of a school zone carries a penalty of between four and seven years in prison, plus $300,000 in fines.
+Sale or distribution within 1,000 feet of a school zone carries a penalty of between 4 and 7 years in prison, plus $300,000 in fines.

 Offense | Penalty | Incarceration | Max.
 Fine |